-- Circular burns from cigarettes (but may be friction burns if along the bony protuberance of the spine) - Linear burns from hot metal rods or electrical fire elements - Burns of uniform depth over a large area - Scalds that have a line indicating immersion or poured liquid (a child getting into hot water is his/her own accord will struggle to get out and cause splash marks)
+xlvii.
+Circular burns from cigarettes (but may be friction burns if along the bony protuberance of the spine)

+xlviii.
+Linear burns from hot metal rods or electrical fire elements xlix.
+Burns of uniform depth over a large area li.
+Old scars indicating previous burns/scalds which did not have appropriate treatment or adequate explanation

+I. Scalds that have a line indicating immersion or poured liquid (a child getting into hot water is his/her own accord will struggle to get out and cause splash marks)